 The spirit of YAMATO

-Explore Yamato region by visiting the oldest shrine and temple full of legends and traditions date back more than 2,000 years.
+Explore the Yamato region by visiting the oldest shrine and temple full of legends and traditions that date back more than 2,000 years.

-You will feel the presence of kami in nature and people’s heart.
+You will feel the presence of kami in nature and people’s hearts.

-Explore the oldest and the first ranking shrine in Yamato region, Ohmiwa shrine.
+Explore the oldest and the first-ranking shrine in the Yamato region, the Ohmiwa shrine.

 Drink the holy spring water of Sai shrine from sacred Mt.
 Miwa, believed to heal any diseases.